 These are some of the serious side effects and their symptoms of Sumatriptan:

-The above side effects are very unusual but it’s worth knowing what they are — are the symptoms — just in case you encounter any.
+The above side effects are very unusual but it’s worth knowing what they are, just in case you encounter any.
 If they do occur, you may need medical attention.
 If in doubt, check with a medical professional immediately.

 The maximum recommended dose of Sumatriptan is 300 mg in 24 hours (either three 100 mg tablets or six 50mg tablets).
 Any more than this will not alleviate your migraine symptoms and could cause adverse effects.